gabrielnafuzi/nextjs-contentful-blog/README.md

 # Description

-Blog example using Next.js and Contentful CMS.
+This project is a blog example built using Next.js and Contentful CMS.
+It showcases how to create and manage content using Contentful and render it using Next.js.
+Follow the instructions below to get started with the project.

 ## Live Demo